Ode to the Drive-In: A Look Back at this Iconic Theater Experience

-After some attempts, he began testing for ways to guard against rain and other inclement weather.
-And finally he came up with a manageable spacing arrangement for a number of cars so that all would have a complete view of the screen.
+After some attempts, he began testing for ways to guard his patrons against rain and other inclement weather.
+Eventually, he came up with a manageable spacing arrangement for a number of cars so that all would have a complete view of the screen.

 “Digital cinema will be both an opportunity and a threat for drive-in owners,” said the association’s director of media and research Patrick Corcoran in an e-mail to the Smithsonian Institute.
 “An opportunity because digital will allow them to get new movies sooner than they do—they are often weeks behind the break for new films.
 It’s a threat in that the digital transition will be expensive to manage, and some may not be able to do it.”